AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 1. **Download Presets**
    - Download the latest release from [My Release Page](https://github.com/AlteredM1nd/gw2-reshade-eloras-personal-presets/releases).
-   - You can either download the `.ini files` beginning with `Elora's Personal Presets` from the `Assets` section of the latest release by clicking on them individually or click `Source code (zip)` to download my entire repository as a `.zip file` containing everything which you will then have to extract (unzip) by clicking on the `.zip` file in your `File Explorer`, clicking on the `Extract All` button, and then clicking on the `Extract` button.
+   - You can either download the `.ini files` beginning with `Elora's Personal Presets` from the `Assets` section of the latest release by clicking on them individually along with the `ReshadeEffectShaderToggler.ini` or click `Source code (zip)` to download my entire repository as a `.zip file` containing everything which you will then have to extract (unzip) by clicking on the `.zip` file in your `File Explorer`, clicking on the `Extract All` button, and then clicking on the `Extract` button.
    - Copy all files beginning with `Elora's Personal Presets` along with `ReshadeEffectShaderToggler.ini` into your Guild Wars 2 game folder `C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players).

 2. **Download and Install ReShade 6.5.1**